 The risk of an object or falling limb striking the Uni’s upper arm, or any multicending device, may cause an unintentional or accidental release from the climbing line.
 This may occur as a result of falling debris or improper use and while it may only have a temporary effect while the pressure is being exerted, then the device should re-engage.
 However, the end result may potentially cause an unintended fall and/or a shock-load to you and your climbing system.

-Using the Unicender on a daily basis and/or based on the high friction demand placed upon it, over time it may tend to wear out quicker than other similar products, creating the potential for it to slip on the rope.
+Based on the high friction demand placed on the Unicender, due to factors that may include an unwashed climbing line and due to abrasion, over time it will wear out and eventually begin to slip on the rope.
 For about $200, versus the $300+ replacement cost, you can get the device restored and refurbished through Rock Exotica, but many production-climbers prefer the Rope Runner whose components can be replaced, with easily available parts.

 Each of these devices have their pros and cons and there great things to say about all these devices, once you get everything nicely dialed in.
 What I’m curious to know is how well all these devices perform, side by side, with regard to heat retention and friction, namely on descents that are 200′ or longer.
 Changing over to a Petzl Rig or other similar mechanical breaking devices may be preferred for longer descents, so keep in mind, these devices are all subject to the laws of physics.

 Friction and heat build-up can scorch and even melt a climbing line, especially if a climber isn’t being attentive enough to their gear when descending on any repelling device.
 A scuba-diver is subject to embolisms when ascending too quickly, whereas a descending climber depending on a friction knot and or mechanical device may overheat and melt a polyester climbing line when rappelling too quickly for a long duration.